jrhun/TeensyEngine/buildLog/README.md

 ![Daughter board](V4-daughterBoard.PNG)

-To avoid an absolute rats nest of wires at the top and bottom of the strips (128 wires for power/ground + data lines... no thanks!).
-I injected power into the middle of the strips.
-Each section of 8 gets a data/power/ground connection from the daughter board, which goes to a piece of protoboard with a capacitor and 8 ground/power wires for each strip.
+To avoid an absolute rats nest of wires at the top and bottom of the strips (128 wires for power/ground + data lines... no thanks!), I injected power into the middle of the strips.
+Each section of 8x strips (8 sections total) gets a data/power/ground connection from the daughter board, which goes to a small piece of protoboard with a capacitor and 8 ground/power wires for each strip.

 ![Inside](V4-inside.jpg)